 Drs.
 Kempe and Bunik have presented to the Institute of Medicine (IOM), an independent, nonprofit organization within the National Academy of Sciences that provides unbiased and authoritative advice to governmental decision makers and the public.
-COR researchers have presented information to the IOM regarding national immunization delivery issues, obesity prevention/nutrition, WIC (Women, infants and children) and breastfeeding that have directly affected policy recommendations in these areas.
+ACCORDS researchers have presented information to the IOM regarding national immunization delivery issues, obesity prevention/nutrition, WIC (Women, infants and children) and breastfeeding that have directly affected policy recommendations in these areas.

 Dr. Morrato serves as a member of the Food and Drug Administration’s Drug Safety and Risk Management Advisory Committee which advises the FDA on pharmaceutical safety evidence and risk mitigation strategies.

 Locally, COR has also conducted important work evaluating the effectiveness of the State Child Health Insurance Program (S-CHIP) and barriers to enrolment into the program for low-income children.
 Results of multiple studies have not only affected policy through publications aimed at a national audience, but have been the basis of testimonies to the Colorado legislature at critical times when appropriation decisions were being made.
-Locally, COR researchers are active participants in the community engagement portion of the CCTSI (Partnerships for Academic and Community Translation "PACT") and The Children’s Hospital’s Center for Clinical and Operational Excellence to improve health care quality.
+Locally, researchers of the ACCORDS Child Program are active participants in the community engagement portion of the CCTSI (Partnerships for Academic and Community Translation "PACT") and The Children’s Hospital’s Center for Clinical and Operational Excellence to improve health care quality.